 You can use any ice cream maker for this recipe.
 I’m making this ice cream in my Cuisinart ICE-100 Ice Cream and Gelato Maker.

-Take a moment to watch my jazzy Christmas video featuring the making of today’s ice cream!
+Take a moment to watch our jazzy Christmas video featuring the making of today’s ice cream!

 Ready to make this?